-DEM_15: In which country was [NAME] born?
+DEM15: In which country was [NAME] born?

-If the person was not born in Malawi, select a country where he/she was born from the list
+If the person was not born in Malawi, select a country where he/she was born from the list.

-DEM_16.
-When did [NAME] arrive in Malawi?
+DEM16.
+When did [NAME] first arrive in Malawi?

 If the person was born outside Malawi, ask them the last time they moved to reside in Malawi.